(c) Ivan Erhel

-ALIPH is a unique international cooperation initiative designed to meet the challenge of protecting cultural heritage in conflict areas
+ALIPH is a unique international cooperation initiative designed to meet the challenge of protecting cultural heritage in conflict and post-conflict areas

 A response to barbarism